dgryski/go-perfbook/performance.md

 The easiest is to keep a single-item cache of the previously seen time stamp and the associated epoch.
 As long as our log file has multiple lines for a single second, this will be a win.
-For the case of a 10 million line log file, this strategy reduces the nunmber of expensive calls to `time.Parse()` from 10,000,000 to 86400 -- one for each unique second.
+For the case of a 10 million line log file, this strategy reduces the number of expensive calls to `time.Parse()` from 10,000,000 to 86400 -- one for each unique second.

 TODO: code example for single-item cache

 Can we do more?
-Because we know exactly what format the timestamps are in *and* that they all fall in a single day, we can write custom time parsing *logic that takes this into account.
+Because we know exactly what format the timestamps are in *and* that they all fall in a single day, we can write custom time parsing logic that takes this into account.
 We can calculate the epoch for midnight, then extract hour, minute, and second from the timestamp string -- they'll all be in fixed offsets in the string -- and do some integer math.